terraform-viettelidc/terraform-provider-vcloud/website/docs/r/vapp_vm.html.markdown

   variable interpolation.
 Field `ip` will be populated with an assigned IP from static pool after run.

   * `ip_allocation_mode=DHCP` - **`ip`** value must be omitted or empty string "".
-Field `ip` is not guaranteed to be populated after run due to the VM lacking VMware tools or not working properly with DHCP.
-Because of this `ip` may also appear after multiple `terraform refresh` operations when is reported back to vCD. **Note.**
+Field `ip` is not guaranteed to be populated after run due to the VM lacking vCloudtools or not working properly with DHCP.
+Because of this `ip` may also appear after multiple `terraform refresh` operations when is reported back to vCloud. **Note.**
     [`network_dhcp_wait_seconds`](#network_dhcp_wait_seconds) parameter can help to ensure IP is reported on first run.